 Dallas, TX 75287

 CTH took for its name the justly revered martyr of the English Reformation: Thomas Cranmer, Archbishop of Canterbury and Tudor Primate of All England.
-Pre-eminent for the liturgical skills that crafted the Book of Common Prayer, as well as the prose that afforded substance and weight to the historic Thirty-Nine Articles of Religion, Thomas Cranmer personified dedication, scholarship, and courage in trying times.
-Such powerful witness is certainly commended to the faculty and students of CTH.
+Although faced with what seemed like insurmountable obstacles to restore the Faith for his times, he became the pre-eminent leader of reform of the late Medieval Western Church in England.
+Primarily known for his liturgical skills that crafted The Book of Common Prayer as well as the guiding hand affording substance and weight to the historic Thirty-Nine Articles of Religion, more than anything Archbishop Cranmer personified dedication, scholarship, and courage in trying times.
+Such powerful witness is certainly commended to CTH’s faculty and students.